shikhar0507/Sensor-Driven-Music-Player/README.md

 # How to run
 For Sensor Mapping use either Android or Ios device.

+1. Create a new `.env` file in the root project and paste the env contents from the email `.env` file.
+Since it contains API key , the key is not part of this project

 ## Android

 ### Running the debug build directly